-These authors are offering read-alouds of their books and books by their favorite authors.
+These authors offer read alouds of their books or they read books by their favorite authors.

-Julia Cook, bestselling children’s author, has a large collection of read-alouds on her YouTube channel!
+This bestselling children’s author has a large collection of read aloud videos on her YouTube channel!

 The author has added a collection of videos of herself reading from her picture books on Instagram.
 You may also learn more about her books on her website.

-Activities and videos from the New York Times bestselling author of How I Became a Pirate and other amazing books.
+Activities and videos from the bestselling author of How I Became a Pirate and other amazing books.

-Author Brittany Thurman reads aloud Medina’s book, Thirteen Ways of Looking at a Black Boy.
+Author Brittany Thurman reads aloud from Medina’s book, Thirteen Ways of Looking at a Black Boy.

 The author, illustrator, and founder of FableVision has created an archive of weekday read-aloud events on Facebook.

-Author chat for families and for young who are interested in fiction and how authors write books.
+Author chat for families and for young interested in fiction and how authors write books.

 Virtual Author Activities for Middle School

-Darer has created learn from home resources including readings, mini-lessons, and prompts to her website.
+Darer has created a Home Learning section on her website, which includes resources such as readings, mini-lessons, and prompts to her website.

 This official PDF teaching guide is a great learning resource for your middle schooler to think about and discuss the beloved Diary of a Wimpy Kid series!

-Author of the Lunch Lady graphic novel series, Krosoczka will be hosting a daily drawing webcast on YouTube at 2 PM EDT.
-You can also find videos on his website.
+Author of the Lunch Lady graphic novel series, Krosoczka has a robust YouTube channel filled with art and illustration tutorials, comic lessons, and more.
 Be sure to also check out his National Book Award Finalist, Hey Kiddo.

-You may have to change the season or specific circumstances, but this collection of writing prompts is a great way to help your student build literacy skills, while giving them a chance to express themselves.
+You may have to change the season or specific circumstances, but this collection of writing prompts is a great way to help your students build literacy skills while giving them a chance to express themselves.

 What better series for middle schoolers than the famous Harry Potter books?
-You probably loved them, and now you have the chance to introduce your children into the Wizarding World.
+You probably loved them, and now you have the chance to introduce your students to the Wizarding World.
 Use this handy discussion guide that covers the first four books to bring an academic approach to your own little wizards’ education.

-Mo Willems invites you into his studio every day for his lunch doodle!
-Grab some paper and pencils, pens, or crayons and join Mo to explore ways of writing and making together while he chats about his characters Pigeon, Piggie, and Elephant.
+Grab some paper and pencils, pens, or crayons and join Mo Williams for Lunch Doodles.
+These videos explore ways of writing and making together while he chats about his characters, Pigeon, Piggie, and Elephant.